f3d-app/f3d/doc/libf3d/01-OVERVIEW.md

 eng.getInteractor().start();
 ```

-It's also possible to visualize your meshes directly from memory without copy by deriving, making visualization with libf3d fast with limited additional memory overhead.
+It's also possible to visualize your meshes directly from memory without copy, by deriving the `mesh_view` class, making visualization with libf3d fast and with limited additional memory overhead.
-It supports any polygonal meshes, with animation and scalar values on points are faces.
+It supports any polygonal meshes, with animation and scalar values on points or faces.

 ```cpp
 #include <f3d/engine.h>